 The Preliminary Land Use Plan for Orange South is presented on Drawing 01-LU.
-Of the 77.8 acre district, 12.1 acres are anticipated to be used for roadways, easements, and stormwater areas; 4.9 acres will be used for restaurants; 2.8 acres for a hotel; 27.6 acres for office development; and 30.4 acres will remain open space and conservation areas.
+Of the 77.8 acre district, 12.1 acres are anticipated to be used for roadways, easements, and stormwater areas; 4.9 acres will be used for restaurants; 2.8 acres for a hotel; 36.2 acres for office development; and 21.8 acres will remain open space and conservation areas.
 These proposed areas conform with general regulations of the PM-UD zoning limiting hotels to 25% of the total developable area and requiring that 20% PM-UD are be maintained as open space.

-Phase 1 development includes initial roadway development, two restaurants fronting on Harvard Road, a select service hotel, and access improvements to cross Hawthorne Creek.
-The Hawthorn Creek crossing will make available a corporate office site fronting I-271, planned for Phase 2 of the Orange South District.
-Future Development phase(s) may extend the new roadway for additional office development east of Hawthorne Creek.
-Drawing 02-DP illustrates an overall Conceptual Development Plan.
+Phase 1 development includes initial roadway development, two restaurants fronting on Harvard Road, a select service hotel, and a shared stormwater management facility.
+Development is planned to allow for extension of the roadway and a future Hawthorn Creek crossing to make available a corporate office site fronting I-271, planned for a Future Phase of the Orange South District as well as additional office development east of Hawthorne Creek.